ovinc/imgseries/README.md

 # Define global transform applied on all images (rotation + crop) ------------
 # (see details in notebook)

+# Note: the transforms to be considered and the order with which they are
+# applied on the images can be modified by passing the argument
+# transforms= in ImgSeries.
+For example:
+# images = series(transforms=('rotation', 'crop', 'filter'))

 # Interactive:
 images.rotation.define()
 images.crop.define()